Water Damage Restoration, Raleigh, NC

 Your complete satisfaction and willingness to refer our services to others is our ultimate goal.
 All repairs completed by SpangleR will be guaranteed for one year and will cover defects and/or malfunctions due to faulty installation.
 We are available for questions and concerns anytime before, during and after repairs.

-If You Are In Need of a Reliable Water Damage Restoration Company in Raleigh
+Call SpangleR Restoration When You Need a Reliable Water Damage Restoration Company in Raleigh NC

 The water damage restoration experts at Spangler Restoration determine the best plan of attack based on the type and amount of sewage or water damage and the affected contents.
 Different surfaces, structures and contents require different drying methods.
 Our tailored approach to your specific water damage restoration needs creates optimal conditions to return the affected area to its pre-loss condition.

 The first step is to contain the water or sewage, and then remove any standing water or sewage as quickly as possible.
 Air movers are used to create airflow against walls, furniture and floors to assist in moisture evaporation.
 Our industrial-grade dehumidifiers draw in cool, wet air and blow out warm, dry air to speed up the drying phase.
 Throughout the process, our water damage restoration technicians measure the moisture content of materials using hygrometers and moisture meters, so we can keep track of progress and concentrate resources on any trouble spots.

 Once the water extraction and dry out is complete, an estimator will assess the water damage and provide an estimate for the repairs.
 After the estimate is complete, one of our project managers will be your day-to-day contact throughout the reconstruction phase.
 Our goal is to quickly and responsibly repair and restore your home with the least amount of inconvenience for you.
 We take pride in the water damage restoration work we do and guarantee our workmanship and materials for five years.